ndaultryball1/PaperGrab/README.md

 from command line
 * More interaction with ArXiv API - search for other papers from same authors, similar topics, or by keyword, and then download and catalogue them to the project.

+ Concrete plans
+ * command line arguments for searching for papers by name, author
+ * Method to display the result of the search to display